mohindar99/Money_Betting/README.md

 ### This is a smart contract which was written to distribute the winners rewards based on the betting games like rock,paper and scissors or a cup game which is played by the users in the front-end.

+It was created using [OpenZeppline](https://www.openzeppelin.com/) by inheriting Ownable contract.

 ## Functionality :
  The main working of the smart contract lies that the user would bet some amount when he creates a bet with the another user .
 Once the second user joins the room in the front-end the room would be locked and both users would pay the betting amount which was created by the first user to the escort smart contract .
 As soon as the game completed the backend team would send the winners address to the escort smart contract .
 The contract verifies the winner and would validates the address between both users and cut 2% service fee from the final bet amount.
 The final amount after the service fee deduction would be sent to the winner of the game.